Using imlib

 The second element becomes the file’s contents, in the same way as above.

-TS/TSX files are emitted as visible output files ending in .js for the browser.
+TS/TSX files are emitted as visible output files ending in.js

 This allows browser-side scripts to be conveniently written in JSX and TypeScript.